Face Shape Calculator: Find Hats That Actually Suit You

 Can this calculator work if my features are in between shapes?

 Yes.
-Many people do not fit perfectly into one category.
-The tool will give you the closest match based on the width of your forehead, cheeks, jawline, and your face length.
+Most people do not fit perfectly into one shape and that is completely normal.
+The calculator will give you the closest match based on your numbers.
+If your result does not feel quite right, go back and measure again to make sure your numbers are accurate.